DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/how_we_assign_participant_schedules.md

 For mentors, the logic will relate to:

-* when the first provider-led ECT they’re assigned to is starting at the school
+* when we expect the mentor to start
 * if they’re identified by the service as a replacement mentor

 Providers will need to review schedules and update them if they’re not correct.